kubermatic/docs/content/kubermatic/master/installation/install_kubermatic/_index.en.md

 A minimal configuration for Helm charts sets these options.
 The secret keys mentioned below can be generated using any password generator or on the shell using `cat /dev/urandom | tr -dc A-Za-z0-9 | head -c32`.

+For the purpose of this document, we only need to configure a few things in the values.yaml:

 ```yaml
 # Dex Is the OpenID Provider for Kubermatic.
 dex: